 Helping you keep your pet

-Many of the issues owners face with their pet can be resolved — and we’d like to help you with that.
+Many of the issues owners face with their pets can be resolved — and we’d like to help you with that.

 Before surrendering your pet, visit KeepYourPet.com.
 It is a go-to resource for information on services available throughout the Sacramento region that can help you keep your pet as an important member of the family.

-If you don’t find information on how to help your pet fit into your life, give us a call at (916) 504-2851 and we’ll help you consider your options.
+If you don’t find the information you need on how to help your pet fit into your life, give us a call at (916) 504-2851 and we’ll help you consider your options.

 If you decide to surrender your pet